ambareeshr/Deep-Learning-SOTA-implementations-from-scratch/README.md

 This is a series of "From Scratch" tutorials I'm writing for implementing cool deep learning state-of-the-art models on my own using Tensorflow and Pytorch.

+> What I cannot create, I do not understand. - Richard P. Feynman

 Basic knowledge of concepts of Neural Networks, PyTorch and Tensorflow is assumed.